 Studio photographers will appreciate that the Canon 5D Mark II (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Leica Q2 Manual.
+Further information on the features and operation of the 5D Mark II and Q2 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Leica Q2 Manual.